forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 At the prompt, type `yes`.

 ## Save Terraform Configuration
-As a best practice, you should save your Terraform configuration to source control.
+As a best practice, you should save the Terraform configuration to source control.
 This can be done using Cloud Source Repositories.
+If you choose to perform this step, the Cloud Source Repositories API will need to be enabled.

 ### Create a repo
 ```bash